 There are currently no direct flights from the UK to Quito but there are flights from London (usually overnight arriving Quito early morning) with KLM via Amsterdam and with Avianca via Bogota and also (usually day flights, arriving Quito in the evening) with Iberia via Madrid.
 It is also possible to travel with several US airlines via the USA.
 Fares vary with the season and airline but expect to pay from around £850 per person for an economy return.
 Please call us if you would like further information on flights, for a quote or to book.
 Our ATOL number for flight bookings is 6213.
 GENERAL VISA & HEALTH INFORMATION (NB this is a brief outline - further information will be sent to you if you make a confirmed booking and you should always consult a health professional for more detailed & personalised advice).
-Visas If you hold a full British Passport, are visiting Ecuador for a holiday only and staying less than 90 days you do not need to arrange a visa in advance.
-Health A Yellow Fever vaccination certificate is required IF you are coming from a country where there is a risk of Yellow Fever transmission.
-Please seek further advice (TravelHealthPro website (NaTHNaC) publish a list of countries).
-Hepatitis A and Tetanus vaccinations are also usually recommended.
-If you are travelling around Ecuador (particularly if you are going to the coast or jungle) you might need additional inoculations and Malaria prevention tablets - you should always consult a health professional for further and more detailed advice.
-(DRAFT 04/04/23)
+Visas If you hold a full British Passport, which must valid for at least 6 months with an expiry date more than 6 months after the date you arrive, are visiting Ecuador and staying less than 90 days in any 12 month period, you do not need to arrange a visa in advance.
+Health No inoculations are legally required for travellers from UK as a condition of entry to Ecuador but a Yellow Fever vaccination certificate is required IF you are coming from a country with a risk of Yellow Fever transmission.
+Please seek further advice (TravelHealthPro website (NaTHNaC) publish a list of Yellow Fever countries).
+Most travellers will be recommended up to date vaccination against Hepatitis A and Tetanus.
+Some travellers may also be recommended additional vaccinations against Hepatitis B, Rabies, TB or Typhoid and if travelling around (particularly if going to the coast or jungle) you might need Malaria prevention tablets - you should always consult a health professional for further and more detailed advice.
+(DRAFT 08/11/2024)